Plaque (lost): First Zeppelin bomb of WW1 - incorrect

 First bomb of World War One to fall from a Zeppelin on London dropped in the garden of The Nevill Arms public house, 30 May 1915.

-This plaque was a mistake and was removed by Hackney.
+This plaque was, according to the Council, a mistake and was removed by Hackney.

 Site: First Zeppelin bomb of WW1 (1 memorial)